vbhattaccmu/depin-dapp/README.md

 # DePIN Backend API

 This directory contains the backend server for persisting wallet and user data.
-It is deployed [here](https://pv78eze63c.execute-api.eu-north-1.amazonaws.com/login).

 # Prereqs